shyynux/coffee-core/README.md

 ## Coffeecore

-A template website to setup your portfolio website built using Astro.
+An aesthetic blog website building template, built using Astro.

 [To-do]
 - add steps to tell the user how to use this project and host it for free as well.
+- add images showcasing the same.
+- somehow make adding vercel easier for the user.